Hindi Tamil

 Bg.
 2.2, 3 – The Supreme Personality of Godhead said: O Arjuna, in the hour of crisis from where these lamentations have come upon you?
 It does not befit a man who knows the actual goal of life; nor it leads you to higher destination but to infamy.

 Bg.
 2.4, 5 – O Madhusüdana!
 How can I counterattack my worshipable elders like Bhéñma and Droëa with my arrows?
 It would be better to earn my livelihood by begging than to live at the cost of their lives.
-Eventhough they are yearning for worldly gains they are our superiors.
-If they are killed, then everything that we enjoy will be tainted with blood.
+Eventhough they are yearning for worldly gains, they are our superiors.
+If they are killed, then everything that we may enjoy will be tainted with blood.

 Bg.
-2.6, 7 – I am unable to understand which one is better – conquering them or being conquered by them.
+2.6, 7 – I am unable to understand which one is better, O Kåñëa – conquering them or being conquered by them.
 Now, I am totally confused about my prescribed duties because of my miserly weakness and I have lost all of my composure.
 In this condition, I am asking You for certain which one is better and taking the complete shelter of You as a surrendered disciple.
 Please instruct me.

 Bg.
 2.8 – I am not finding any means to drive away this grief which is drying up my senses and it cannot be dispelled even if I win a prosperous and unrivaled kingdom like demigods.

 Bg.
 2.9, 10 – Speaking thus Guòäkeçaù (Arjuna) said, “O Govinda!
 I shall not fight”, and became silent.
-At that time, smiling in the midst of both the armies, the Supreme Personality of Godhead spoke to grief stricken Arjuna as follows.
+At that time the Supreme Personality of Godhead, smiling in the midst of both the armies, spoke to grief stricken Arjuna as follows.

 Bg.
 2.12 – Certainly never was there a time when I did not exist nor you or all these kings, and never in the future will any of us cease to be.